 So now, the result is an unattractive synmastia and a very unhappy patient.
 The good news is that fixing this problem is relatively simple.
 We need to find some way to limit the inner border of the implant and keep it from moving any closer to the midline.
 Fortunately, there is a wonderful solution – the pectoralis muscle.
 This muscle lies along the entire sternum and when the implant is placed below it, its attachment to the sternum will maintain the inner border of the implant in the exact position you want it and prevent it from moving further towards the midline.
 So here, a “site change” where the implant is removed from the subglandular pocket above the muscle and placed into a new pocket created under the muscle solves the problem.
 That is what was done in the case shown above.

-Submuscular augmentation: This is a little more complicated.
+Submuscular augmentation: In this case, the repair of synmastia is a little more complicated, but correctable.
 In this case, the implant has been placed under the pectoralis muscle.
 This muscle, like all muscles, has an origin and an insertion.
 The origin is the fixed point the muscle is attached on one side, and the insertion is the point of attachment on another bone that is moved by the muscle.
 In the case of the pectoralis, the muscle is attached to the entire side of the sternum (breastbone) and the lower attachment to the sternum continues along the rib cage in a horizontal line for a few inches.
 The insertion of the pectoralis muscle is on the humerus (upper arm bone).
 When making an implant pocket under this muscle, only the horizontal portion of the muscle is separated from the underlying rib cage, never separate the muscle from the sternum (it is usually OK if the lower 1 -2 cm of sternal attachment is separated).
 If the sternal attachment of the muscle is detached during surgery, the implant can now push its way towards the midline, or as the implant normally drops when the breast stretches, can then move too close together.